-What Is a Merit Increase and Why Does It Matter?
+What Does a Merit Increase Mean?

 Merit increases serve multiple purposes: they recognize and reward dedication, motivate continued excellence and enhance employee morale.
-By tying pay to performance, companies foster a culture where employees feel valued, leading to heightened job satisfaction and productivity.
+By tying pay to high performance, companies foster a culture where employees feel valued, leading to heightened job satisfaction and productivity.
 In essence, merit increases are instrumental in promoting a culture of achievement, ensuring employees are recognized for their valuable contributions.

 The Benefits of Merit Increases

 From an employer's perspective, merit increases serve as a tool to retain top talent by rewarding high performers.
-By offering merit increases, companies can motivate employees to continue delivering exceptional results and contribute to the overall success of the business.
+By offering merit increases, companies can motivate employees to continue delivering exceptional results and contribute significantly to the overall success of the business.
 This can lead to increased productivity and improved employee retention rates.

 How Merit Increases Work